- Required time in business: 1+ years

-Collateral can help get you lower rates and faster financing — but how much do you need?
+An asset can help get you lower rates and faster financing — but your options can be limiting.

 A lender may ask that you back your loan with an asset — equipment, real estate or something else in your business’s name that has cash value.
 You may have an asset in mind you’d like to use, but you’ll want to be sure it’s enough to secure your loan.

 How much collateral do I need for a business loan?

 Most lenders want collateral that’s worth at least as much as the loan you hope to secure.
-So if your looking to borrow $50,000 for your business, the assets to secure it must have a cash value of at least $50,000.
+So if you’re looking to borrow $50,000 for your business, the assets to secure it must have a cash value of at least $50,000.

 Why do business lenders want businesses to put up collateral?

 Business lenders want collateral because it minimizes their risk in taking you on as a borrower.
 The underwriting process helps lenders decide which businesses to lend to.
 But it doesn’t always offer enough security for the lender.

 Businesses that can’t meet all the lender’s requirements, securing your loan can help to make up for it.
 But most lenders will require collateral even if your application near-perfect — even businesses that appear strong on paper can still end up defaulting on a loan.
 Offering secured business loans that require collateral is one of the ways lenders protect themselves against potential losses.